ForzaMods/Mod-Manager/README.md

 **Q: How can I report issues or suggest improvements for the mod manager?**

-A: Please make an issue with the `feature request` template.
+A: Please make an issue with the `bug` or `feature request` template.
 We value user feedback

 ## Contributing